domenicosolazzo/practice-swift/Multitasking/README.md

 - [Performing a task after a delay](#): Performing a task after a delay
 - [Performing a task only once](#): Performing a task only once
 - [Grouping tasks together](#): Grouping tasks together
+- [Creating simple concurrency using Operations](#): How to use operations for simple concurrency tasks
+- [Downloading urls using NSBlockOperation](#): How to use operations with NSBlockOperation for downloading a list of urls